-At Oregon State University, the College of Agricultural Sciences (CAS) uses several formal and informal avenues to solicit stakeholder input on programs conducted and changes in program direction.
-Formal bodies meet fairly regularly to aid in the direction and guidance of our programs.
+At Oregon State University College of Agricultural Sciences (CAS), there are several formal avenues for soliciting stakeholder contributions.
+These groups meet fairly regularly to aid in the direction and guidance of our programs.
 These include:

 - 1. Dean's Advisory Council this small advisory council is composed of industry, consumer, and environmental representatives - 2.
-Advisory Councils of each department and branch station these include membership drawn from the discipline or relevant region - 3.
-Advisory Councils of each county extension office these are more broadly based and relate to extension program areas in a county or region.
-Agriculture is the largest of the Extension program areas in Oregon.
+Advisory Councils of each department and branch station these include membership drawn from the discipline or relevant region

+3. Advisory Councils of each county extension office - these are more broadly based and relate to extension program areas in a county or region.
+Agriculture is one of the Extension program areas in Oregon.